TimonNetzel/kinneret_reconstruction_python/README.md

     The scripts perform the MCMC simulation described in the publication for Python 3 and Linux.
     Each script is written very simply and clearly to ensure a quick insight into how it works.
     The Python-based scripts contain some MCMC functions written in C++.
-    Only a rather rarely used Python package (pybind11) has to be installed at the beginning, which creates an interface between Python and C++.
+    Only one rather rarely used Python package (pybind11) has to be installed at the beginning, which creates an interface between Python and C++.